dima-brook/w3f_application/elrond_bridge.md

 ### Project Details

-The proposed Cross-Chain Communication Bridge(CCCB) will link a Substrate Parachain and Elrond which are two non-identical unsynchronized blockchain.
-Allowing liquidity transfers.
+The proposed Cross-Chain Communication Bridge(CCCB) will link a Substrate Parachain and Elrond which are two non-identical unsynchronized blockchain, allowing liquidity transfers.

 #### The structure of the CCCB:
 ##### 1. A Substrate pallet implementing the following functionality: